-As our company continues to grow, we will also continue to ongoing consider feedback from our stockholders.
+As our Company continues to grow, we will continue to consider feedback from our stockholders.
 The recent changes we have made to our compensation and governance practices include:

-- Introduction of performance-based equity awards; - Reduction in bonus payment and value of equity awards to align with stock price performance;

-- Enhanced disclosure with respect to the performance metrics evaluated by our compensation committee when determining annual bonuses; - Introduction of new compensation peer group; and - Appointment of a lead independent director
+- Reintroduction of performance-based equity awards into the annual equity grant mix for 2020; - Establishment of a revenue metric for our annual cash bonus program in 2020; - Enhanced disclosure with respect to the performance metrics evaluated by our compensation committee when determining annual cash bonuses; and - Introduction of a new compensation peer group in 2019 based on new parameters.